 After exiting from .eco I worked with Foresight - Canada's leading cleantech accelerator - on their ecosystem strategy, including open innovation challenges and cluster development.

-I am now advising Open Lunar Foundation on novel approaches to applied policy development that will enable more resilient lunar futures.
+I am now ED at Open Lunar Foundation.
+We convene experts from around the world to identify and support novel approaches to lunar settlement that will enable more resilient lunar futures.